Hybrid Decentralized Optimization: Leveraging Both First- and Zeroth-Order Optimizers for Faster Convergence: The Convergence of the HDO Algorithm

 As an example, we discuss the proof overview for the strongly convex case.
 The notations and proof steps are closely aligned with those used in the non-convex case. \paragraph{Proof Overview.} The convergence proof, given in full in the Appendix, can be split conceptually into two steps.
 The first aims to bound the variance of the local models $X^i_t$ for each time step $t$ and node $i$ with respect to the mean $\mu_t = \sum_i X^i_t$.
 It views this variance as a potential $\Gamma_t$, which as we show has supermartingale-like behavior for small enough learning rate: specifically, this quantity tends to increase due to gradient steps, but is pushed towards the mean $\mu_t$ by the averaging process.

-The key technical component here is Lemma~\ref{lem:GammaBoundPerStepHelper}, which provides a careful bound for the evolution of the potential at a step, by modelling optimization as a dynamic load balancing process: each interaction corresponds to a \emph{weight generation} step (in which gradient estimators are generated) and a \emph{load balancing step}, in which the ``loads'' of the two nodes (corresponding to their model values) are balanced through averaging.
+The key component here is Lemma~\ref{lem:GammaBoundPerStepHelper}, which carefully bounds the evolution of the potential at a step, by modeling optimization as a dynamic load balancing process: each interaction corresponds to a \emph{weight generation} step (in which gradient estimators are generated) and a \emph{load balancing step}, in which the ``loads'' of the two nodes (corresponding to their model values) are balanced through averaging.

-In the second step of the proof, we first bound the rate at which the mean $\mu_t$ converges towards $x^*$, where we crucially (and carefully) leverage the variance bound obtained above.
+In the second step, we first bound the rate at which the mean $\mu_t$ converges towards $x^*$, where we crucially (and carefully) leverage the variance bound obtained above.
 The main challenge in this part is dealing with biased zeroth-order estimators.
 In fact, even dealing with biased first-order estimators is not trivial, since for example, they are the main reason for the usage of error feedback when stochastic gradients are compressed using biased quantization~\cite{TopK}.
 This is our second key technical result.

 With this in hand, we can complete the proof by applying a standard argument which characterizes the rate at which $\E[f(y_T)-f(x^*)]$ and $\E[\|\mu_t-x^*\|^2$ converge towards $0$.

 \paragraph{Notation and Preliminaries.} In this section, we provide a more in-depth sketch of the analysis of the HDO protocol.
 We begin with some notation.
 Recall that $n$ is the number of nodes, split into first-order ($n_1$) and zeroth-order ($n_0$).
 We will analyze a sequence of \emph{time steps} $t = 1, 2,\ldots, T$, each corresponding to an individual interaction between two nodes, which are usually denoted by $i$ and $j$.